Once you pop, you can’t stop. These homemade cinnamon sugar candied nuts are crowd-pleasing, and dangerously simple!

 Description

-That addicting and delicious holiday snack found at the mall can be made at home.
+That delicious holiday snack found at the mall can be made at home.
 And will have your house smelling like the holidays in no time!
 Makes a wonderful holiday gift.

 Ingredients